davidmalcolm/texi2rst/output/specifying-attributes-of-variables.rst

   Not all targets support this attribute.

 unused

+  .. index:: unused variable attribute

-  ``unused`` variable attributeThis attribute, attached to a variable, means that the variable is meant to be possibly unused.
+  This attribute, attached to a variable, means that the variable is meant to be possibly unused.
 GCC does not produce a warning for this variable.

 used

+  .. index:: used variable attribute

-  ``used`` variable attributeThis attribute, attached to a variable with static storage, means that the variable must be emitted even if it appears that the variable is not referenced.
+  This attribute, attached to a variable with static storage, means that the variable must be emitted even if it appears that the variable is not referenced.